 As direct and powerful as it is, SMS marketing is not a guaranteed traffic driver or revenue generator.
 And it’s a very different channel to email, push, etc. So until you get to grips with it, it will seem like it’s not an effective channel for your business.

 There are many reasons why your campaigns aren’t yielding conversions.
 Maybe you’re not personalising them enough.
 Maybe your data is bad or you’re not using it to its full potential.
+If this is the case, explore different phone number APIs that enhance data quality and targeting for more effective SMS marketing.
 Or perhaps you’re not being direct enough with your customers.
 Whatever it is, you need to identify what the problem is before you can attempt to improve campaign performance.
 The average conversion rate for SMS is 29%.
 So if your campaigns are falling short of that target, then you need to iron out the issues.

 The vast majority of your customers should respond positively if communicated with by text.
 91% of consumers have said they are happy to opt-in to SMS marketing.
 So gathering the data to use for SMS campaigns isn’t the hurdle.
 It’s often poor use of data that businesses struggle with.